Cedar Forest: Tablet 4

 Enkidu's interpretation is missing here, but as with the other dreams, it is assumed he puts a positive spin on the volcanic dream.
 The fourth dream is missing, but Enkidu again tells Gilgamesh that the dream portends success in the upcoming battle.
 The fifth dream is also missing.

-At the entrance to the Cedar Forest, Gilgamesh begins to quake with fear; he prays to Shamash, reminding him that he had promised Ninsun that he would be safe.
-Shamash calls down from heaven, ordering him to enter the forest because Humbaba is not wearing all his armor.
-The demon Humbaba wears seven coats of armor, but now he is only wearing one, so he is particularly vulnerable.
-Enkidu loses his courage and turns back; Gilgamesh falls on him and they have a great fight.
-Hearing the crash of their fighting, Humbaba comes stalking out of the Cedar Forest to challenge the intruders.
-A large part of the tablet is missing here.
-On the one part of the tablet still remaining, Gilgamesh convinces Enkidu that they should stand together against the demon.
+At the entrance to the Cedar Forest, Gilgamesh begins to tremble with fear; he prays to Shamash, reminding Shamash of his promise to Gilgamesh's mother, Ninsun, that he would be protected.
+Shamash responds from heaven, instructing him to proceed into the forest because Humbaba is not fully armored.
+Humbaba typically wears seven coats of armor, but now he is only wearing one, making him particularly vulnerable.
+Enkidu loses his nerve and retreats, prompting Gilgamesh to tackle him, resulting in a fierce struggle between them.
+The sound of their battle alerts Humbaba, who emerges from the Cedar Forest to confront the intruders.
+A significant portion of the tablet is missing at this point.
+On the remaining fragment of the tablet, Gilgamesh persuades Enkidu that they should stand united against the demon.